planetlabs/draino/README.md

       --leader-election-token-name="draino"
                                  Leader election token name.
       --skip-drain               Whether to skip draining nodes after cordoning.
-      --do-not-evict-pod-controlled-by=kind[[.version].group] examples: StatefulSets StatefulSets.apps StatefulSets.v1.apps ...
+      --do-not-evict-pod-controlled-by=kind[[.version].group]] examples: StatefulSets StatefulSets.apps StatefulSets.apps.v1 ...
                                  Do not evict pods that are controlled by the designated kind, empty VALUE for uncontrolled pods, May be specified multiple times.
       --evict-emptydir-pods      Evict pods with local storage, i.e. with emptyDir volumes.
-      --evict-unreplicated-pods  Evict pods that were not created by a replication controller.
+      --protected-pod-annotation=KEY[=VALUE] ...
+                                 Protect pods with this annotation from eviction.
+May be specified multiple times.
+      --do-not-cordon-pod-controlled-by=kind[[.version].group]] examples: StatefulSets StatefulSets.apps StatefulSets.apps.v1 ...
+                                 Do not cordon nodes hosting pods that are controlled by the designated kind, empty VALUE for uncontrolled pods, May be specified multiple times.
+      --cordon-emptydir-pods     Evict pods with local storage, i.e. with emptyDir volumes.
+      --cordon-protected-pod-annotation=KEY[=VALUE] ...
+                                 Protect nodes hosting pods with this annotation from cordon.
+May be specified multiple times.
       --max-simultaneous-cordon=(Value|Value%) ...
                                  Maximum number of cordoned nodes in the cluster.
       --max-simultaneous-cordon-for-labels=(Value|Value%),keys... ...
                                  Maximum number of cordoned nodes in the cluster for given labels.
 Example: '2,app,shard' --max-simultaneous-cordon-for-taints=(Value|Value%),keys... ...
                                  Maximum number of cordoned nodes in the cluster for given taints.
-Example: '33%,node'
+Example: '33%,node' --storage-class-allows-pv-deletion=storageClassName ...

-      --protected-pod-annotation=KEY[=VALUE] ...
-                                 Protect pods with this annotation from eviction.
+                                 Storage class for which persistent volume (and associated claim) deletion is allowed.
 May be specified multiple times.

 Args:
   <node-conditions>  Nodes for which any of these conditions are true will be cordoned and drained.
 ```

 ### Labels and Label Expressions